c2impress/ees/README.md

 - **Expected Outcome:** The results are as expected without any errors, demonstrating that the car mode functions correctly for evacuation.

 #### Scenario 2: MultiModeEventBasedIncorrect
-- **Description:** Initially, a dummy activity utilizing car mode is added, followed by the use of the newly defined `sOne` mode for evacuation.
-However, the event file inaccurately reports the use of `sOne` mode, not aligning with the predefined maximum speed for each mode.
+- **Description:** Initially, [an activity utilizing car leg mode](https://github.com/c2impress/ees/blob/00df55347e30522ade7a35a0caf975c8ccc908e0/ees/scenarios/MultiMode_EventBased_Incorrect/Egaleo_Population_epsg2100.xml#L35C1-L36C25)) is added, followed by the use of the newly defined `sOne` mode for evacuation.
+However, the resulting event file inaccurately reports the use of `sOne` mode, not aligning with the predefined maximum speed for each mode.
+In other words, while the event file indicates that the agent uses the sOne mode for evacuation, the actual movement speeds do not conform to the specified limits for this mode.

 #### Scenario 3: MultiModeVehicleNotFoundError